pryv/dev-site/source/roadmap.md

 # Future releases

-- **Admin panel for Pryv.io**: web interface for Pryv.io platform administration
+- **Custom auth step to verify access tokens**
 - **Pryv Explorer**: web application to explore and manage data on the Pryv.io web service
-- **Adding a change-password.html page for the authentication app** (app-web-auth3)
-- **Custom auth step to verify access tokens**
 - **System streams to handle profile data**
 - **Indexable fields at user account creation** (other than username and email)

 # Released

+## 12.08.2020 - Admin panel for Pryv.io

+We have released a web application for your Pryv.io platform administration.
+It allows you to monitor all platform-related settings and manage users of your platform.
+Contact us directly if you wish to get your admin panel for Pryv.io!

+## 05.08.2020 - New change-password.html page

+Our new "change-password" web page allows you to change your password to your Pryv.io account.
+You can find the code for the authentication app in our [Github repository](https://github.com/pryv/app-web-auth3) that you can customize for your own authentication process.

 ## 31.07.2020 - Develop your iOS applications with Pryv.io